bmoers/docker-mid-server/README.md

 `:latest`

 To get the latest available MID server for a specific ServiceNow release (city-tag)  use: \
-`:city.latest`
+`:[city].latest`

-To get an exact MID server which will auto upgrade for a specific ServiceNow release use: \
+To get an MID server which will auto upgrade for a specific ServiceNow release use: \
-`:city`
+`:[city]`

+To pin a MID server to a specific version use the correct version tag and set the PIN  variable which will set the `mid.pinned.version` property e.g. \
+`:newyork.06-19-2020_1844`